Updated on 10th February 2020

 All the above contribute in one way or another towards coating failures throughout the world.
 This Task Force is tackling only one of the above contributors.

-The 5th Forum will present the progress report of Phase 3 (2018-2020) which include the study of FTIR analysis on more coating products such as Inorganic Zinc Coating, Epoxy-Zinc Coating, High Solids Epoxy Coating, Polyurethane Coating, Glass Flake Polyester Coating and Silicone-Aluminum Coating plus comparison of aged (1-2 years old) products.
-The 6th Forum will present the implementation of the coating fingerprinting and the standards for the execution.
+The 5th Forum presented the progress report of Phase 3 (2018-2020) which include the study of FTIR analysis on more coating products such as Inorganic Zinc Coating, Epoxy-Zinc Coating, High Solids Epoxy Coating, Polyurethane Coating, Glass Flake Polyester Coating and Silicone-Aluminum Coating plus comparison of aged (1-2 years old) products.

 - Related Publications on Coating Fingerprinting